Palliative care

 Medical treatment is a key part of palliative care.
 It aims to manage the symptoms of cancer without trying to cure the disease.

-The treatment you are offered will depend on your individual needs, what type of cancer you have, how far it has spread, your symptoms and the support you have.
+The treatment you are offered will depend on your individual needs, what type of cancer you have, how far it has spread, your symptoms. any other health issues and the support you have.

 Prognosis